angelalonso/robot/README.md

 ### Putting the Hardware together
 ### Installing the Software
 ### Configuring
+In order to configure, you'll need to create rulesets.

+If you want to develop your ruleset and test it while at it, have a look at the [testing process](./brain/TESTING_HOWTO.md).

 -- v1 --
 ## What it can do
 Follow a list of rules regarding movements.
 Those rules can be based off what we get from the sensors.
 Basically it can do both of the following by choosing a different set of move_cfg.yaml rules: